Industry in Canada

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-In August, the IHS Markit Manufacturing Purchasing Managers’ Index (PMI) fell to 49.1 from 50.2 in July.
+In June, the IHS Markit Manufacturing Purchasing Managers’ Index (PMI) increased from 40.6 in May to 47.8.

 The economy contracted 11.6% month-on-month in April, sharper than March’s 7.5% decrease and slightly worse than Statistics Canada’s preliminary estimate of a 11.0% fall.

 June 17, 2020

 Consumer prices increased 0.1% from a month earlier on a seasonally-adjusted basis in May, contrasting the 0.7% drop in April.